AlessandroGulli/Artificial-Intelligence-MSc-Degree/PandaRobot/README.md

-# Joint Space Robot Control via Deep Reinforcement Learning
+# Joint Space Control of Robbot Manipulators via Deep Reinforcement Learning

 > Exploit reinforcement learning and controls to teach a robot to reach different targets in its workspace